cassanof/code_exec_server/README.md

 and run the server on your machine.

 If you are feeling dangerous, you can also just run the server directly with `./run.sh`.
-You'll need rust installed on your machine to compile the server.
+You'll need rust installed on your machine to compile the server along with whatever runtime the language of the code you want to execute requires.

 ### Calling the Server